 What do you do with leftover angel food cake?
 You make delicious Chocolate Mousse Dessert of course.

-In the end, we had a little regular angel food cake and gluten free cake leftover.
-I placed the leftover cakes into separate, labeled containers and stuck them in my freezer.
-A week later, I thawed the leftover gluten free cake and made yummy individual Gluten Free Butterfinger Parfaits.
+In the end, we had a little regular angel food cake and gluten-free cake leftover.
+I placed the leftover cakes in separate, labeled containers and stuck them in my freezer.
+A week later, I thawed the leftover gluten-free cake and made yummy individual Gluten Free Butterfinger Parfaits.
 Today I made this creamy Chocolate Mousse Dessert using the remaining leftover regular angel food cake.

 This gorgeous Marquis by Waterford Markham Crystal Glass Bowl is similar to what I used.
 My crystal bowl was given to me as a gift and I use it for all kinds of salads and desserts.

 This dessert is super simple to make and has a nice creaminess to it.
-You can easily turn it into individual parfaits as well, plus you can garnish it with various other toppings that you have on hand, such as Almond Joy candy bars, Health Bit candies, etc… (I’m all about creatively using up leftovers).
+You can easily turn this dessert into individual parfaits.
+In addition, feel free to garnish them with various other toppings that you have may have on hand.
+I’m all about creatively using up leftovers.

 I need to throw another party and make more angel food cake because I want to whip up this tasty Chocolate Mousse Dessert again sometime soon!!!